Share your story

 Aid in dying is legal in Montana as a result of the 2009 Baxter v.
 Montana lawsuit, but it is constantly under threat by lawmakers who attempt, every session, to remove physician protections.

-Representative Glimm still wants to change that.
-He sponsors “Prohibiting consent as a defense for physician-assisted suicide”, SB290, to eliminate physician protections.
+Representative Glimm introduces SB290, a bill that would eliminate physician protections and “Prohibit consent as a defense for physician-assisted suicide”.
 The bill fails to pass the Senate (25-25) and is set aside indefinitely by a vote of 29-21.

 Montana State Representative Glimm sponsors HB284 in an effort to eliminate physician protections.
 The Montana State House of Representatives Judiciary Committee narrowly passes the bill 10 to 9, and the House follows with a 53 to 47 vote to pass.
 The State Senate votes the bill down 22 to 27 in April.